 Uniquely suited to New York State

-Program standards incorporate key provisions of New York State laws, codes, rules and regulations, and requirements set for by the Municipal Police Training Council.
-The standards were designed by New York State law enforcement professionals specifically for New York State law enforcement professionals.
+Program standards incorporate key provisions of New York State laws, codes, rules and regulations, and requirements set forth by the Municipal Police Training Council.
+The standards were designed BY New York State law enforcement professionals specifically FOR New York State law enforcement.